VR-EEG/GTI-EEG/README.md

 The build can be obtained by looking inside repositories from the build folder.

-A build of the experiment is available in the `Build` folder.

 Before starting the application, please make sure you did a Standing only calibration in Steam VR.

 Upon start of the application, sranipal will require access, please allow this for proper functional eye tracking.